 - For players who have no idea about what they need, this style can get to key issues quickly.
 (This can often be an advantage with starter players)

-- If a player is unfocussed, being directive may help them get back on track.
+- If a player is unfocused, being directive may help them get back on track.

 - The majority of players will only make short-term changes with this approach.
 For example, they may do the movement the coach suggested in the lesson, but may not understand it (or believe it) enough to practice or use it on their own.

-- The emphasis on constantly obeying may hurt a player’s confidence and self-sufficiency.
+- The emphasis on constantly just following instructions may hurt a player’s confidence and self-sufficiency.
 Players may become dependant on the coach’s directions rather than developing their own sense of problem-solving and decision-making.

 - It is very easy for the coach to become negative using this style (it is possible to be negative and cooperative as well).
 If they take a, ‘Just do what I say’ approach, they can easily dis-empower the player.
 They may forget that learning is a process and get frustrated if the player cannot perform what they ask.
 This frustration can damage the coach/player relationship.

 In the cooperative style, the coach presents the material in ways to get the player’s agreement, sets-up situations for problem-solving, and asks questions so students can be involved in discovering solutions.
-Both coach and player share in the learning process with the goal being to form a ‘team’.
+The player owns their learning process.
+The coach becomes more of a ‘Guide on the side’ rather than the ‘Sage on the stage’.
+Ideally, both coach and player share in the learning process with the goal being to form a ‘team’.
 For example, in tactical and technical training, a coach using this style would set-up a learning environment where tactics and techniques are presented as problems to be solved to win more points (or lose less).
 Through the use of questions, players discover and experience solutions and establish agreed-upon objectives on what to do, and how to do it.
 (To download the acecoach.com article: ‘Using Questions in Coaching’ click here)

-- Players are involved in their learning process, which increases their motivation and increases the chance that long-term changes will be made.
+- Players own and are fully engaged in their learning process, which increases their motivation and increases the chance that long-term changes will be made.

 - A better relationship is set-up between coach and player which increases the amount and quality of information exchanged.